 Keeping Costs in Check

-There are other areas within a restaurant to monitor as well – is the kitchen staff utilizing the entire food order, or is food being thrown out?
+There are other areas within a restaurant to monitor, as well.
+Monitor that supplies are being utilized fully and not thrown out or wasted.
 Reducing spoilage in the restaurant kitchen will help save money.
-If you are outsourcing certain jobs to outside vendors, can you save money by doing it yourself?
-Or vice versa – are there jobs in your restaurant, like laundry, that you are paying staff to do, which would be cheaper to outsource?
+If you are outsourcing certain jobs to outside vendors, you might save money by doing it yourself.
+Or vice versa—there may be jobs in your restaurant, like laundry, that you are paying staff to do, which would be cheaper to outsource.

 It’s also important to remember that costs will vary depending on the type of restaurant you are operating.
 Labor costs for a food truck will be far less than labor for traditional brick and mortar family-style restaurant.
 Food costs will be more at a fine dining establishment than at a burger joint.
 That’s why focusing on a percentage rather than a dollar amount is helpful when planning a restaurant budget.